Box Office: 'Spy' Tops With $30 Million, 'Entourage' Cools Off

-LOS ANGELES (Variety.com) - Melissa McCarthy pushed "Spy" to a $30 million debut in an otherwise lacklustre weekend at the box office as summer ticket sales continue to disappoint.
+LOS ANGELES, June 7 (Variety.com) - Melissa McCarthy pushed "Spy" to a $30 million debut in an otherwise humdrum weekend at the box office.

-That was on the lower end of projections for the Fox espionage satire, which wraps globe-trotting intrigue in cat sweaters, but it was enough to dislodge last week's champ, "San Andreas," from its first place perch.
-The Warner Bros. disaster movie secured a second place berth with $26.4 million, and has rumbled its way to a domestic total of $99 million in two weeks of release.
+That was on the lower end of projections for the Fox espionage satire, which outfits globe-trotting intrigue with cat sweaters, but it was enough to dislodge last week's champ, "San Andreas," from its first place perch.
+The Warner Bros. disaster movie secured a second-place berth with $26.4 million, and has rumbled its way to a domestic total of $99 million in two weeks of release.

 Overall, a weekend that saw three box office newcomers failed to generate enough heat to lift ticket sales to year-ago numbers when "Fault in Our Stars" debuted to $48 million.
 That's the third straight week of declines, but the streak will likely snap next weekend when "Jurassic World" is projected to roar to more than $100 million.

-"I'm still holding out for a record summer, but it's getting harder and harder to see happening," said Paul Dergarabedian, senior media analyst at Rentrak.
-"We need summer to start rocking again soon."

 "Spy" cost $65 million to produce and rolled out across 3,711 locations.
 It reunites McCarthy and director Paul Feig, who have previously collaborated on "The Heat" and "Bridesmaids."
-Chernin Entertainment produced the film, which co-stars Rose Byrne, Jude Law and a surprisingly funny Jason Statham.
-Overseas, where Statham is next to godliness, the picture took in $25.6 million from 54 markets, bringing its worldwide total to $86.5 million.
+Chernin Entertainment produced the film, which co-stars Jason Statham, Jude Law, and Rose Byrne.

-Reviews have been rapturous and Fox believes that "Spy" is a picture that will be a model of consistency in the coming weeks.
-Feig and McCarthy's films show a great deal of box office endurance, with "Bridesmaids" enjoying a 6.4 multiple on its opening and "The Heat" boasting a 4.1 multiple.
-When it comes to R-rated comedies, "Spy" has a clear runway until "Ted 2" debuts on June 26.

-"Melissa McCarthy and Paul Feig movies have incredibly long tails," said Chris Aronson, Fox's domestic distribution chief.

 "It's a very solid start," said Jim Orr, president of distribution for Focus Features, which maintains the Gramercy genre label.
 "Blumhouse just owns this space and they've crafted another incredibly scary movie."

-After a five-year absence, the stars of the long-running HBO series "Entourage" reunited for a bigscreen bacchanal that was savaged by critics.
-"Entourage" will make $17.8 million over its first five days in theatres and $10.4 million for the weekend, less than the $20 million mark that Warner Bros. had hoped to crack.
-Checking in on the state of Vincent Chase's career, liver and sex life set Warner Bros. back a modest $27 million in production spending.
+After a five year absence, the stars of the long-running HBO series "Entourage" reunited for a big screen bacchanal that was savaged by critics.
+The thrill appears to be largely gone for the boys.
+"Entourage will make $17.8 million over its first five days in theaters and $10.4 million for the weekend, less than the $20 million that Warner Bros. had hoped to crack.
+Checking in on the state of Vincent Chase's career, liver, and sex life set Warner Bros. back a modest $27 million in production spending.

 The opening weekend crowd was 64% male and 90% under the age of 50, perhaps the least surprising demographic data ever.
 Warner Bros. distribution chief Dan Fellman noted that the film's grosses moved up 3% on Saturday, a sign he argued that word-of-mouth is bolstering the picture.